microsoft/msticpy/docs/source/visualization/TimeSeriesAnomalies.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We will filter only the anomalies (with value 1 from anomalies column) of
-the output dataframe retrieved after running the msticpy function
+the output dataframe retrieved after running the MSTICPy function
 `timeseries_anomalies_stl`

 .. code:: ipython3